nakijun/fdotoolbox/trunk/Doc/userdoc/datastores.rst

 To create your data store, specify the following information:

  * The path where the file will be created.
 This can be any of the supported file formats as stated above.
  * The path to a serialized feature schema definition.
 If this is specified, after the data store is created the specified feature schema definition will be deserialized and applied to the newly created data store.
-Feature Schema Definitions can be created from the :ref:`schema-editor` or by saving the schema of an existing connection.
+Feature Schema Definitions can be created from the :ref:`datastore-editor` or by saving the schema of an existing connection.
  * The name of the connection.
 If this is specified, once the data store is created a connection of the specified name will be created to it.

 For SHP, the feature schema **is required**.
 Creating a SHP file will fail if a feature schema definition is not specified.